Umuzi-org/Tilde/automarker_2/README.md

 - anything else that will make this easier to use
 - anything else that will make this easier to contribute to

-## Shortcomings to overcome
+## Previous automarker shortcomings to overcome

-The previous automarker version has the following problems:
+The previous automarker version has a number of problems.
+We are working to overcome the following:

-1. unDRY project configuration
+1. unDRY project configuration [DONE]

 If we write configuration for a single project in multiple languages, then the various test cases need to be rewritten in multiple languages.
 There is no way for data to be shared.

-2. central configuration file:
+2. central configuration file [DONE]

 The code and the config are separate.
 The configuration file is unwieldy and so people keep putting things in random places instead of grouping configs sensibly.
 Config should be colocated with the code

-3. Only one level of failure
+3. Only one level of failure [DONE]

 We should allow multiple levels.
 Eg: if the learner's code doesn't run at all (meaning, they didn't run it at all) then we would want to give them a bad review.
 On the other hand, if there is just a little bug we should not be as harsh.

-4. Rigid configuration
+4. Rigid configuration [DONE]

 It would be useful to be able to tweak the steps in different marker pipelines.
 Right now the only way to do that is to create whole new markers.

-5. Testing frameworks do weird things between different languages
+5. Testing frameworks do weird things between different languages [DONE]

 Logs and errors get swallowed in different ways.
 It's hard to be consistent about gathering info and sharing it with the user.

-6. Error text is not user-friendly
+6. Error text is not user-friendly [DONE]

 Due to the weird things that happen between languages, it is hard to give learners good quality feedback.

-7. No visibility of test runs
+7. No visibility of test runs [DONE in command-line commands]

 If this was a CI/CD thing then we would be able to see what happened over time.
 What was run, when it was run, what step happened when...
 Currently the automarker is pretty opaque.

-8. Multi-part projects need DRY tests
+8. Multi-part projects need DRY tests [TODO]

 Currently, if there is a multi-part project we need to explicitly copy tests from one perfect project to the next.
 We should be able to extend things somehow.

-9. Now way to track performance of an automarker config over time.
+9. No way to track performance of an automarker config over time.
+[TODO]

 We can see reviews that were left, but we can't see when a user needed to step in and stop the process.

-10. Self-test is a pain in the bum.
+10. Self-test is a pain in the bum [TODO]

 It would be nice to be able to run a self-test for everything with a single command

+11. Staff members were not in a good place to contribute or make use of the config since we needed to connect straight to the Tilde db [DONE]